SystemsApproach/tcpcc/aqm.rst

    :align: center

-   Ingress and egress queues along the end-to-end path, implemented in the sending and receciving hosts, respectively.
+   Ingress and egress queues along the end-to-end path, implemented in the sending and receiving hosts, respectively.

 Does this work?
 One issue is whether packets are dropped at the ingress or the egress.
 When dropping at the ingress (on the sending host),